-- Parenting vendors shall document the completion of all developmental screenings. model-related health and developmental screenings to include functional hearing checks, functional vision assessments, use of milestone checklists, dental checks, etc. - Vendors shall seek to ensure that each participating client family is connected with a pediatric medical home and other community services as appropriate. - Each client child shall be assessed using an age-appropriate developmental screening tool (e.g. Ages & Stages, Brigance, DIAL-3, etc.).
+- Parenting vendors shall document the completion of all developmental screenings. - Vendors shall seek to ensure that each participating client family is connected with a pediatric medical home and other community services as appropriate.

+- Each client child shall be assessed using an age-appropriate developmental screening tool (e.g. Ages & Stages, Brigance, DIAL-3, etc.).
 In the event that a developmental screening (conducted in association with any First Steps-funded program) indicates a possible developmental delay, the vendor shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation.
 Vendors shall maintain (within the First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Partnerships and their funded vendors shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
 Active and sustained efforts to connect client families to pediatric medical homes shall be a priority.